-Help us advertising the conference by posting a copy of the poster in you department.
+Help us advertise the conference by posting a copy of the poster in your department.

 - Federico Bonetto, Georgia Institute of Technology